AutoMapper/AutoMapper/docs/Conditional-mapping.md

 }
 ```

 In the following mapping the property baz will only be mapped if it is greater than or equal to 0 in the source object.
-Note - with a normal Condition, AutoMapper will still map the destination value, and then discard it if the condition is not met.
-If you want to avoid a (potentially) expensive resolution process, use a PreCondition as described below.

 ```c#
 var configuration = new MapperConfiguration(cfg => {